samueldowd/covergen/APP_ENGINE_SETUP.md

     It's best practice not to use the `postgres` superuser for your application.
 Create a new user with a strong password.

     ```sql
-    CREATE USER myappuser WITH ENCRYPTED PASSWORD 'a-very-strong-password';
+    CREATE USER covergen_user WITH ENCRYPTED PASSWORD 'a-very-strong-password';
     ```

 2.  **Create the database.**
     Create a new database that your application will use.

     ```sql
-    CREATE DATABASE myappdb;
+    CREATE DATABASE covergen;
     ```

 3.  **Grant privileges to the user.**
     This step gives your new user the necessary permissions to read, write, and manage data within the new database. `GRANT ALL PRIVILEGES` is suitable for a simple personal app.

     ```sql
-    GRANT ALL PRIVILEGES ON DATABASE myappdb TO myappuser;
+    GRANT ALL PRIVILEGES ON DATABASE covergen TO covergen_user;
     ```

 4.  **Connect to the new database as the new user.**
     Exit the `psql` session by typing `\q`.
 Then, reconnect using the new user and database.

     ```bash
-    psql "host=127.0.0.1 user=myappuser dbname=myappdb sslmode=disable"
+    psql "host=127.0.0.1 user=covergen_user dbname=covergen sslmode=disable"
     ```
-    * **Verification**: Your prompt should now show the new database name: `myappdb=>`.
+    * **Verification**: Your prompt should now show the new database name: `covergen=>`.
 This confirms the user, database, and connection are all working.

 5.  **Create the table and columns.**
     Now you can create the table for your data.
-Replace `your_table_name` and the column definitions with your specific needs.
+Replace `cover_letters` and the column definitions with your specific needs.

     ```sql
-    CREATE TABLE your_table_name (
+    CREATE TABLE cover_letters (
       id SERIAL PRIMARY KEY,
       field1 VARCHAR(255),
       field2 INT,